tarantool/doc/doc/reference/reference_lua/box_info/config.rst

     The instance's state in regard to configuration.
     Note that ``box.info.config`` returns the instance's state obtained using :ref:`config:info('v2') <config_api_reference_info>`.

-    Since version :doc:`3.3.0 </release/3.3.0>`.
-    Returns the ``hierarchy`` table, showing names of the group, replicaset, and the instance itself.
+    Since version :doc:`3.3.0 </release/3.3.0>` returns the ``hierarchy`` table, showing names of the group, replicaset, and the instance itself.
     These names are taken directly from the ``--name`` CLI option (or the ``TT_INSTANCE_NAME`` environment variable) and the cluster configuration.
 This means they are always present if the YAML configuration flow is in use, disregarding the database status (whether upgraded, writable or not).